cue-lang/cue/doc/ref/spec.md

 A `\(` must be followed by a valid CUE Expression, followed by a `)`.

 A backslash at the end of a line elides the line terminator that follows it.
-This may not escape the final newline inside a multiline string (that newline is already implicitly elided).
+This may not escape the final newline inside a multiline string: that newline is already implicitly elided.

 All other sequences starting with a backslash are illegal inside literals.